 Traditionally Athirasallu is supposed to be difficult and tedious progress but she used to make them appear so simple and easy.
 Amma also makes the regular ones, but these were different I guess, in that you don't have to bother about the pakam or the consistency of jaggery syrup.

-Ah, those fives years were the best of my childhood.
-Aunty, for all the busy schedule she had, still used to find time make lovely frocks for Appe, with all beautiful embroidery.
+Ah, those five years were the best of my childhood.
+Aunty, for all the busy schedule she had, still used to find time to make lovely frocks for Appe, with all beautiful embroidery.
 How I wish I had got one made for myself, I was too shy to ask, but I still have the scalpel she gave me.
-Few tokens of wonderful childhood!
+Few tokens of a wonderful childhood!

-For those who don't know what these are, Athirasallu or Ariselu are traditional south Indian sweet, prepared during Festivals like Sankarnthi, Deepavalli.
-They are made with Rice flour and Jaggary syrup.
+For those who don't know what these are, Athirasallu or Ariselu are traditional south Indian sweet, prepared during Festivals like Sankranthi, Deepavali.
+They are made with Rice flour and Jaggery syrup.